mbland/stc/tdd.md

 1. Allow the add method to handle an unknown amount of numbers
 1. Allow the add method to handle new lines between numbers (instead of commas).
 The following input is ok: “1\n2,3” (will equal 6)
 1. Support different delimiters
-    1. To change a delimiter, the beginning of the string will contain a separate line that looks like this: “//[delimiter]\n[numbers…]”.
-For example “//;\n1;2” should return three where the default delimiter is “;”
+    1. To change a delimiter, the beginning of the string will contain a separate line that looks like this: `“//[delimiter]\n[numbers…]”`.
+For example `“//;\n1;2”` should return three where the default delimiter is “;”
     1. The first line is optional.
 All existing scenarios should still be supported
 1. Calling add with a negative number will throw an exception “negatives not allowed”

 ## Walk-through TDD string calculator
-This walkthrough follows the step above in the exercise, adding and changing code for each step.
+This walk-through follows the steps above in the exercise, adding and changing code for each step.
 Please note that this solution path may not be the best solution, and it’s definitely not the only solution.
-It’s just an example how code can evolve using the quick feedback loop of writing the test, implementing, refactoring and then start over.
+It’s just an example how code can evolve using the quick feedback loop of writing the test, implementing and refactoring iteratively.

 ### 1: Create the class and method